 A Daiquiri with the addition of a dash of triple sec and maraschino.

-A rum based variation on the White Lady, with zingy citrus and sweet maraschino.
+A rum-based variation on the White Lady, with zingy citrus and aromatic maraschino.

 A smooth, sweet Daiquiri with flavoursome rum.

 Faint sweetness balances a spirituous bite in this delicately fruity rose-red bite-sized cocktail.